ARCHIVE

 The llama at center-stage pays homage to the 1st song Phish ever played at the Greek Theatre on 8/28/93.
 The birds above symbolize the performance of The Birds, an ancient Greek drama by Aristophanes.
 This play marked the 1st performance of any kind in the Greek Theatre in 1903.
 The clock tower in the background is depicts the landmark of Sather Tower, commonly referred to as “The Campanile” because of its stark resemblance to the Campanile di San Marco in Venice, Italy.
 The lightning bolts on top of each spire are a subtle nod to the Grateful Dead’s roots in the bay area.

-Above is the SOLD OUT Telluride Coin (200) which debuted in June 2010
+Above is the SOLD OUT Telluride Coin (200) which debuted June 2010

 The Front side of the Telluride Coin was inspired by the classic image of the main strip in downtown Telluride, with the mountains looming in the background.
 The sign on the New Sheridan Hotel now says FLUFFHEAD (a nod to PT) and the clock tower reads 4:20, as do all clocks on Phish Coins.
 In the foreground, I put a silhouetted image of two guys crossing the street with a keyboard.
 This is a tribute to the classic shot of Trey and Page walking the keyboard across the street upon their arrival in Telluride in 1988.